 Here is how to get from Crete to Santorini or from Santorini to Crete.
 We have covered all your options (and costs) to go by plane, ferry, or organized tour.

-Santorini and Crete are two of the most beautiful Greek Islands with plenty of things to do and to discover during any season of the year.
-If you’re thinking about visiting both of them during your next trip to Greece, then take a look at this super helpful guide that shows you the best ways to see these two islands on your Greek holiday.
+Santorini and Crete Islands are two of the most beautiful Greek Islands, with plenty of things to do and discover during any season of the year.
+If you’re considering visiting both of them during your next trip to Greece, then look at this helpful guide that shows you the best ways to see these two islands on your Greek holiday.

-There are different ways to get from Santorini to Crete (or from Crete to Santorini).
-Leaving the option of booking an organized tour aside, the first part of this guide focuses on independent ways to get to Crete from Santorini or going from Santorini to Crete.
+There are different ways to get from the Island of Santorini to Crete (or from Crete to Santorini).
+Leaving the option of booking an organized tour aside, the first part of this guide focuses on independent ways to get to the Island of Crete from Santorini or go from Santorini to Crete.

 Santorini To Crete By Plane

-Instead, boats depart all year round from the port of Heraklion in Crete, while seasonal vessels are traveling from or to the port of Rethymno, with stops on several other Greek islands, too.
-Traveling from Crete to Santorini by ferry, or vice versa is probably the best and most popular way to travel between these iconic islands.
+Instead, boats depart all year round from the Heraklion Port in Crete, while seasonal vessels travel from or to the port of Rethymno, with stops on several other Greek islands.
+Traveling from Crete to Santorini by ferry or vice versa is probably the best and most popular way to travel between these iconic islands.

 How Many Ferries Go From Santorini To Crete?

 There is a daily ferry from Crete to Santorini and a ferry from Santorini to Crete.
 This ferry connection goes back and forth between both islands every day.
-In the high season (between April and October), however, there are more options and up to four ferries from Crete to Santorini and back each day.
+However, there are more options in the high season (between April and October), and up to four ferries from Crete to Santorini and back each day.